umd-mith/webvtt-player/README.md

 You can use webvtt-player outside of a React project if you use the built JavaScript bundle from the latest release directly in the browser.
-Simply provide an anchor element with the id `webvtt-player` and use `data-audio` and `data-transcript` attributes to point to the audio and transcript files.
+Simply provide an anchor element with the id `webvtt-player` and use `data-audio` and `data-transcript` attributes to point to the audio and transcript files:

     <div id="webvtt-player" data-audio="data/audio.mp3" data-transcript="data/transcript.vtt"></div>